 SSO Configuration

-Before starting the SSO configuration you should have well configured for AD.
+Before starting the SSO configuration, you should have AD well configured.

 Take a look at LDAP configuration.

-The aim of this configuration is to allow users to login into OpenKM with their Windows credentials.
-To do it, it is necesary to configure some stuff, including client's browsers.
+The aim of this configuration is to allow users to log in to OpenKM with their Windows credentials.
+To do this, it is necessary to configure some things, including client browsers.

-In our case the whole system is integrated by:
+In our case the whole system is integrated as follows:

-- Client on Windows 7 (Browsers Internet Explorer and Firefox)
+• Clients on Windows 7 (browsers: Internet Explorer and Firefox)

-The following guides have been used as a start point:
+The following guides have been used as a starting point:

 Active Directory

-It is supposed that there is an Active Directory server installed and running (LDAP implementation) where it is going to be configured all the user accounts that will be used later.
+It is assumed that there is an Active Directory server installed and running (LDAP implementation) where all the user accounts that will be used later are going to be configured.

 The steps to follow are:

-- The server must authenticate against Active Directory before validating the tickets sent by the client.
-This authentication is performed using a file (keytab) that map the service (application server) with a domain user.
+2. The server must authenticate against Active Directory before validating the tickets sent by the client.
+This authentication is performed using a file (keytab) that maps the service (application server) to a domain user.
 Create a domain user.
-This user must be used only and exclusively for this purpose because if this user is used to log into another computer, it won't be able to be used to log on the application server.
-Once created the user, its properties are modified to not allow the modification of the password and the non expiration of the account.
+This user must be used only for this purpose because if this user is used to log into another computer, it won't be able to be used to log on to the application server.
+Once the user is created, its properties should be modified to disallow password changes and to prevent account expiration.

-- Generate keytab file.
-This file is an encoded copy of the private key of an user in Kerberos.
-It is used by the application web as an authentication proxy of the credentials sent by the user.
+3. Generate keytab file.
+This file is an encoded copy of the private key of a user in Kerberos.
+It is used by the web application as an authentication proxy for the credentials sent by the user.
 The following command is executed:

 C:\> ktpass -princ HTTP/tomcat.example.com@EXAMPLE.COM -mapuser user@EXAMPLE.COM -crypto all -kvno 0 -ptype KRB5_NT_PRINCIPAL -pass * -out web.keytab